Manta1014/Crime-Rate-in-D.C./README.md

 # 📊 Crime Rate Analysis in Washington, D.C.

-This repository contains an R project that analyzes crime rate trends in Washington, D.C. over the past five years.
+This repository contains an R project analyzing property crime patterns in Washington, D.C.
-The project leverages various data visualization techniques to explore patterns in property crimes and their relation to alcohol-licensed business locations.
+The project combines time series analysis and geospatial visualization to explore the relationships between crime, environmental factors, and social infrastructure.

 👉 **[View the full interactive report on Rpubs](https://rpubs.com/Manta/1322691)**